Directorate of Operations (CIA): Early autonomy of OPC

-Initially, the supervision by committee allowed the OPC to exercise early use of its new covert action mandate dissatisfied officials at the Departments of State and Defense.
+Initially, the supervision by committee allowed the OPC to exercise early use of its new covert action mandate, dissatisfying officials at the Departments of State and Defense.
 The Department of State, believing this role too important to be left to the CIA alone and concerned that the military might create a new rival covert action office in the Pentagon, pressed to reopen the issue of where responsibility for covert action activities should reside.
 Consequently, on June 18, 1948, a new NSC directive, NSC 10/2, superseded NSC 4-A.

 NSC 10/2 directed the CIA to conduct "covert" rather than merely "psychological" operations, defining them as all activities "which are conducted or sponsored by this Government against hostile foreign states or groups or in support of friendly foreign states or groups but which are so planned and executed that any US Government responsibility for them is not evident to unauthorized persons and that if uncovered the US Government can plausibly disclaim any responsibility for them".

 NSC 10/2 defined the scope of these operations as:

 propaganda; economic warfare; preventive direct action, including sabotage, demolition and evacuation measures; subversion against hostile states, including assistance to underground resistance movements, guerrillas and refugee liberations [sic] groups, and support of indigenous anti-Communist elements in threatened countries of the free world.
 Such operations should not include armed conflict by recognized military forces, espionage, counter-espionage, and cover and deception for military operations.